 DID documents are documents which contain metadata about a given DID.
 At a minimum they should contain cryptographic key material used for signature verification and encryption/decryption.
 They may be mutable where their keys and content can be changed/rotated (i.e. 3ID DID method) or statically generated where their contents cannot be manually changed (i.e. Key DID method).

-DID providers are software libraries that allow developers or other programs to create, manage, and use DIDs that conform to a particular DID method.
+DID providers are software libraries that expose a json-rpc interface which allows for the creation and usage of a DID that conforms to a particular DID method.
+Usually a DID provider is constructed using a seed that the user controls.
 When using Ceramic with streams that require DIDs for authentication, applications either need to integrate a DID provider library, which leaves the responsibility of key management up to the application, or a DID wallet, which is a more user-friendly experience.

 DID wallets are software libraries or end-user applications that wrap DID providers with additional capabilities.
 3ID Connect is the most popular DID wallet SDK that allows users create, manage, and use a 3ID DID method with their existing blockchain wallets, and without needing to install any additional software.

 Clients are software libraries that provide developer interfaces to a Ceramic node.
 Clients are responsible for authenticating users, providing StreamType-specific interfaces for generating genesis commits and signed commits, and providing generic, streamtype-agnostic interfaces for loading or querying streams.
 A list of Ceramic clients can be found here.

 Nodes are software libraries that provide core protocol functionality for the Ceramic network.
 Nodes are responsible for processing stream updates (in the form of signed commits from clients), storing state for the streams that it cares about, responding to queries, networking with other nodes, replicating streams across the network, and sending valid signed commits to an external anchor service for generating anchor commits.